Nikhil1479/Docker/README.md

 Building our Docker Image:
 `docker build -t node-app-image .`
 ## Docker Container
-- Containers  are instance of docker images that can be run using `docker run` command .
-- Basic purpose of Docker is to run containers.
+>Containers  are instance of docker images that can be run using `docker run` command Basic purpose of Docker is to run containers.
 ### Running a Container
 - Running containers is managed by `docker run` command.
 To run a container we use following command.
 - We will be running our `express-app` using docker image which we created earlier `node-app-image`.
 #### Docker run `fas:ProjectDiagram`
-The `docker run` command runs a command in a new container, pulling the image if needed and starting the container.
+>The `docker run` command runs a command in a new container, pulling the image if needed and starting the container.
-You can restart a stopped container with all its previous changes intact using `docker start`.
-Use `docker ps -a` to view a list of all containers, including those that are stopped.
+  You can restart a stopped container with all its previous changes intact using `docker start`Use `docker ps -a` to view a list of all containers, including those that are stopped.

 ##### To run our docker container `node-app-image` we will execute:
 ```sh